timdonnelly/Advance/README.md

 There are several ways to integrate Advance into your project.

-* Manually, as a framework: simply add the `Advance.xcodeproj` to your project and add `Advance.framework` as an "Embedded Binary" to your application target (under General in target settings).
+* Manually, as a framework: simply add the `Advance.xcodeproj` to your project and add `Advance-{iOS|macOS|tvOS}.framework` as an "Embedded Binary" to your application target (under General in target settings).
 From there, add `import Advance` to your code and you're good to go.

-* Carthage: add `github "timdonnelly/Advance" "master"` to your `Cartfile`.
+* Carthage: add `github "timdonnelly/Advance"` to your `Cartfile`.

 * CocoaPods: add `pod 'Advance'` to your `Podfile`.

 ##### Requirements
 * iOS 10+, tvOS 10+, or macOS 10.12+
-* Swift 4.0+ (Xcode 9 or higher)
+* Swift 4.2 (Xcode 10 or higher)

 ## Documentation
 API documentation is [available here](http://timdonnelly.github.io/Advance/).